 Summer has faded once again.
 My family has transitioned haltingly back into the daily rhythms of another school year.
 But this is not just any school year.
-We are a couple of weeks into senior year of high school for my youngest child — a boy who is over six feet tall, yet still is six years old in my mind’s eye.
-With a melodramatic flourish of my hand, in my best Count Olaf voice, I declare, “It is The Beginning of the End,” a year jam-packed full of so many “lasts,” while simultaneously laser focused on the future.
+We are a couple of weeks into senior year of high school for my youngest child — a boy over six feet tall, yet still six years old in my mind’s eye.
+With a melodramatic flourish of my hand, in my best Count Olaf voice, I declare, “It is The Beginning of the End,” a year jam-packed full of so many “lasts,” while simultaneously laser-focused on the future.

-From the rearview mirror, all of our children’s school years seem to pass quickly.
+Our children’s school years seem to pass quickly from the rearview mirror.
 But senior year goes by FAST.
 Like, Usain Bolt fast.
-Blink once and it is winter break.
-Blink twice and you are straining your neck and wiping your eyes to see every single step your child is taking to cross that stage at graduation.
+Blink once, and it is winter break.
+Blink twice, and you are straining your neck and wiping your eyes to see every single step your child takes to cross that stage at graduation.

-Our calendars are already heavily marked up with Must Be Done and/or Paid By dates: senior portraits, sport and club fees, college applications and letters of recommendation.
-A friend has already texted me, “I just want it to be Thanksgiving NOW and have all of the college stuff DONE!!
+Our calendars are already heavily marked with Must Be Done and/or Paid By dates: senior portraits, sport and club fees, college applications, and letters of recommendation.
+A friend has already texted me, “I just want it to be Thanksgiving NOW and have all the college stuff DONE!!
 [Triple Frazzled- Face emoji]”

-There is a real danger of missing out on the present, both good and bad, when we are focusing so intently on the future.
-Senior year of high school is a particularly treacherous time, when almost every aspect of the year is directed at the next phase — college.
+There is a real danger of missing out on the present, both good and bad when we focus so intently on the future.
+Senior year of high school is a particularly treacherous time when almost every aspect of the year is directed at the next phase — college.

-Your senior’s social media feeds have probably already been lit up with pictures from older friends, siblings and cousins.
-They are seeing countless images of dorm rooms, groups of new friends and beautiful campus scenery.
+Your senior’s social media feeds have probably already been lit up with pictures from older friends, siblings, and cousins.
+They see countless images of dorm rooms, groups of new friends, and beautiful campus scenery.
 They are already imagining themselves in those rooms and on those campuses.
 They may be slowly beginning to realize that every adult they now encounter is required to ask of them one question, “Where are you applying to college?”
-By November they will eagerly want to don that t-shirt that simply states, “Don’t Ask Me About College.”
-Even if they are lucky enough know where they are headed by the holidays, all of the well-meaning relatives will gather around and pepper them with questions about college majors, AP credits and living arrangements.

-I will try my best to avoid talking with him about college ad nauseam.
-I know I will find myself tempted to say things like, “Clean up your room — you’ll be living with a roommate next year!”
-Instead I will smile and simply say, “I love you.”
+I will try to avoid talking with him about college ad nauseam.
+I know I will be tempted to say, “Clean up your room — you’ll be living with a roommate next year!”
+Instead, I smile and say, “I love you.”
 As deadlines approach, I will want to ask (nag?) if he’s written essays and completed forms.
-Instead, I will try to smile and merely remind him that I am proud of all his efforts.
+Instead, I will try to smile and remind him that I am proud of all his efforts.

-I will go to as many games, plays, concerts and school activities as I can manage.
-Not just the ones my kid is involved in, but those of his friends and our neighbors.
+I will attend as many games, plays, concerts, and school activities as possible.
+Not just the ones my kid is involved in but those of his friends and our neighbors.
 I will watch them be teammates for one last season and enjoy their camaraderie, whether they win or lose, excel or disappoint.

 I will celebrate and revel in the routine of our days still together — the hastily prepared dinners and the nights my son falls asleep with his head up against a stack of Chemistry notecards.